 This manual is a starting point in addressing core operating policies and procedures and, as such, is subject to change and modification with or without notice.
-The Governing Body has the right to application and interpretation of this policy.
+The City of Manitowoc Common Council Governing Body has the right to application and interpretation of this policy.
+Additionally, the Manitowoc Public Library Board of Trustees has the right to application and interpretation of this policy as it applies to Library employees.

 It is each employee's responsibility to read and become familiar with this information and to follow the policies, procedures, rules, and regulations.

 No individual has the authority to alter or modify this policy manual, create a contract, or enter into an agreement whether in written, oral, or implied form that is in conflict with this policy manual.
-Any and all modifications and/or exceptions to this policy must be by official action of the Governing Body.
+Any and all modifications and/or exceptions to this policy must be by official action of the City of Manitowoc Common CouncilGoverning Body.
+Additionally, the Manitowoc Public Library Board of Trustees has the right to modifications and/or exceptions of this policy as it applies to Library employees.